microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/onedriveforbusinessprotectionpolicy-update.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Updates the Protection Policy for a M365 service OneDrive.
+Updates the Protection Policy for Microsoft 365 service OneDrive.
 Adds/removes [driveprotectionunit](../resources/driveprotectionunit.md) to [oneDriveForBusinessProtectionPolicy](../resources/onedriveforbusinessprotectionpolicy.md).

-To remove, specify the @removed annotation in the request body for the respective protection unit together with the Id of the [driveprotectionunit](../resources/driveprotectionunit.md).
+To remove, specify the @removed annotation in the request body for the respective protection unit together with the ID of the [driveprotectionunit](../resources/driveprotectionunit.md).

 ## Permissions